flutter/website/src/docs/resources/faq.md

 for Flutter.
 However, you can also create pixel-perfect experiences that match the Android and iOS design languages with Flutter.

-Flutter's [package ecosystem][] supports a wide variety of hardware (e.g. camera, GPS, network, storage) and services (e.g. payments, cloud storage, authentication, and ads).
+Flutter's [package ecosystem][] supports a wide variety of hardware (such as camera, GPS, network, and storage) and services (such as payments, cloud storage, authentication, and ads).

 ### Who makes Flutter?